-- Prevents the attainment gap between the child and his peers from widening. - Closes the attainment gap between the child and his peers. - Betters the child's previous rate of progress. - Ensures access to the full curriculum. - Demonstrates an improvement in self-help, social or personal skills. - Demonstrates improvements in the child's behaviour or emotional wellbeing.
+- Prevents the attainment gap between the child and his peers from widening - Closes the attainment gap between the child and his peers - Betters the child's previous rate of progress - Ensures access to the full curriculum - Demonstrates an improvement in self-help, social or personal skills - Demonstrates improvements in the child's behaviour or emotional wellbeing

-In order to help children with SEND, Upper Beeding will adopt a graduated response.
+In order to help children with SEND, UBPS will adopt a graduated response.
 A graphic of this response is attached below.
 This may see us using specialist expertise if as a school we feel that our interventions are still not having an impact on the individual.
-The school will record the steps taken to meet the needs of individual children through the use of an ILP (Individual Learning Plan) and provision map and the SENDCo will have responsibility for ensuring that records are kept and available when needed.
-If we refer a child for statutory assessment/Education Health and Care Plan, we will provide the LA with a record of our work with the child to date.
+The school will record the steps taken to meet the needs of individual children through the use of an ILP (Individual Learning Plan) and provision map and the SENCo will have responsibility for ensuring that records are kept and available when needed.
+If we refer a child for an Education Health and Care Plan, we will provide the LA with a record of our work with the child to date.

-When any concern is initially noticed it is the responsibility of the class teacher to take steps to address the issue, recording their concerns and actions on a Nature of Concern form.
+When any concern is initially noticed, it is the responsibility of the class teacher to take steps to address the issue by using the Ordinarily Available Inclusive Practice Guidance (OAIP) to review concerns and recording these and actions on a Nature of Concern form.
 Parents will be consulted and intervention put in place and monitored for a period of at least one term.
-If no progress is noted the child may be added to the school SEND register (called SEND Support) with parental permission.
-The class teacher after discussion with the SENDCo will then provide interventions that are additional to those provided as part of the school's differentiated curriculum and the child will be given individual learning targets which will be applied within the class room.
-These targets will be monitored by the class teacher and teaching assistants within the class and reviewed termly with the parents and young person, with support from the SENDCo.
-Targets for a child will be based on desired outcomes for the individual, rather than any diagnosis or on the area of need identified under the New Code of Practice.
+If no progress is noted, the child may be added to the school SEND register (called SEND Support) with parental permission.
+The class teacher, after discussion with the SENCo, will then provide interventions that are additional to those provided as part of the school's differentiated curriculum and the child will be given individual learning targets which will be applied within the class room.
+These targets will be monitored by the class teacher and teaching assistants within the class and reviewed termly with the parents and young person, with support from the SENCo.
+Targets for a child will be based on desired outcomes for the individual, rather than any diagnosis or on the area of need identified under the SEND Code of Practice.